adrianharabula/adrianharabula.github.io/_posts/2018-01-10-clone-all-bitbucket-repositories-locally.md

 2018-01-10 09:18:43.937138 - Finished!
 ```

 Now in `repos` folder you have all your Bitbucket repos.
+Running the same command again will update the existing repositories.